Convict Cichlid Care – A Complete Guide

 For most fish species, the male is more colorful.
 But that’s not the case for convict cichlids.
 Instead, it’s the female convict cichlid that has more color.

 When the female matures, an orange mark appears on her side.
-When the male Convict Cichlid matures, a nuchal hump can be seen on his head.
+When the male Convict Cichlid matures, a nuchal hump is seen on his head.

 The convict cichlid is on the smaller side, with an average length of 4-5 inches.
 However, some males can grow up to 6 inches long.